12 days / 11 nights

 Drive west towards Goðafoss, one of Iceland's most majestic waterfalls.
 Known as the "Waterfall of the Gods," Goðafoss is significant in Iceland’s history as the site where the law speaker Þorgeir Ljósvetningagoði made Christianity the official religion of Iceland by throwing his pagan idols into the falls around the year 1000.
 Continue your journey to Akureyri, known for its charming atmosphere and cultural vitality.
 Spend time exploring the city’s attractions such as the Akureyri Botanical Garden, the Akureyri Church, and the bustling downtown area.
 Akureyri is also great for whale watching, fishing, horseback riding or hiking in the trails around the fjord.
 Relaxing in the geothermal waters of the newly opened Forest Baths just outside the town is also highly recommended.

 Leaving Akureyri, drive west towards the historical valley of Skagafjörður, renowned for its horse breeding and significant role in Icelandic sagas.
-Taking a detour from the main road, this area offers a chance to delve into the Viking history at the Icelandic Emigration Center in Hofsós and the medieval turf houses at Glaumbær.
+Taking a detour from the main road, this area offers a chance to visit the medieval turf houses at Glaumbær.

 Driving: Approx 220 km (137 miles)